snh1999/catest/README.md

 -   zustand (version 4.3.9) - A simple state management tool used for implementing persistance.
 -   MUI ("^11.11") - To adhere to the Material Design system and utilize icons.
 -   codemirror (lang-json") - To display well-formatted JSON inputs.
--   react-beautiful-dnd (^13.1.1") - TO BE CHANGED, I already have functional replacement code supporting the drag-drop feature to integrate @dnd-kit, but there is some jitter animation(caused by sortable transform) while dragging.
+-   react-beautiful-dnd (^13.1.1") - **TO BE CHANGED**, I already have functional replacement code supporting the drag-drop feature to integrate @dnd-kit, but there is some jitter animation(caused by sortable transform) while dragging.
 I will replace it (along with @formkit/auto-animate- "0.7") as soon as I figure the animation issue out.
--   tauri-plugin-sql(FUTURE) - This is more related to Tauri's Rust backend.
+-   tauri-plugin-sql(**FUTURE**) - This is more related to Tauri's Rust backend.
 It will be used for project storage and loading (Note: the current documentation/file parsing method is a bit slow).

 ## Planned Improvements

--   Undo operation functionality.
+-   Undo operation functionality(throughout the app).
 -   Separate settings Menu
 -   Responsive layout design for better usability across different devices.
 -   Multiple Project View